5 Ways LMS Integrations Make Life Easier for Teachers

 Here are other articles we’ve written on integrations to help you on your journey:

-If you're looking for a partner who can help guide you through developing LMS integrations (like these), then let’s introduce ourselves.
-We’re Edlink!
+If you're looking for a partner to guide you through developing integrations, then let us introduce ourselves.
+We're Edlink!